baotuyloan1/Elasticsearch/README.md

 token filters: optional (0,1,2...
 N)

 ![img_12.png](img_12.png)

 1. Char Filter: html_strip, mapping, pattern_replace.
 2. Tokenizer: standard(default), uax_url_email, letter, whitespace, keyword.
 3. Token Filter: lowercase, uppercase, length, unique, synonym (couch/sofa), stop (a, an, the..), stemmer (played ⇒ play).

+## Data Mapping

+### Data Types

+- integer/long/float/double/short/byte
+- boolean
+- data
+- object, nested
+- keyword
+- text

+Text analysis is done for text fields.
+(Analyzer/Inverted index)

+Keyword: Store the value as it is in inverted index.
+Text analysis is skipped (not analyzed).
+This field will be used for exact match.

+Numeric fields are NOT analyzed.
+THey are stored in a BKD(Bounding K-D Tree) tree to efficiently build range queries.
+It a numeric field will NOT be used in the range queries, then use a keyword type.
+For example product id (2315123), phone (0905...) zip code (12345), etc.

+Date field can be with timestamp, without timestamp, epoch.
+Date fields are stored as long (for faster indexing and building range queries).
+The date field is also stored in the BKD tree.
+The date will be converted to a long value.
+It's basically represented the number of milliseconds since the epoch.
+UTF (default if not specified).